codegymdanang/CGDN-Java-InterviewQuestion/README.md

 Lệnh DROP xóa hoàn toàn một bảng từ cơ sở dữ liệu.<br>

 10. Transaction là gì ? <br>
+Sequence of operation performed which changes the consistent state of the database to another is known as the database transaction.
+After the completion of the transaction, either the successful completion is reflected in the system or the transaction fails and no change is reflected <br>
 11. Có bao nhiêu loại câu lệnh SQL được sử dụng many SQL statements are used?
 Câu lệnh SQL được chia ra thành 3 loại DDL , DML và DCL <br>
 Data Definition Language (DDL) : Các câu lệnh định nghĩa cấu trúc để lưu trữ dữ liệu. <br>